ishantchauhan710/PasswordManager/README.md

     |
     └── util                # Utility / Helper classes

 ## Built With :nut_and_bolt:
 * [Room Persistance Library](https://developer.android.com/training/data-storage/room) - This library provides an abstraction over SQLite and makes it a lot simpler to save and fetch data from a device's database.
 * [Coroutines](https://developer.android.com/kotlin/coroutines) - Coroutines are used to perform two or more tasks parallely or asynchronously.
 They are very useful when you need to load data from cloud into your app.
 * [NDK](https://developer.android.com/ndk) - Native Development Kit, enables you to write some part of your app's code in C language which makes it difficult to recover the encryption keys or API keys on reverse engineering.
-* [Lottie](https://lottiefiles.com/) - Lottie is another popular library developed by Airbnb.
-It makes it extremely easy to import and play .json format animations in our app.

 ## Contact :email:
 For any queries, you can mail me at developerishant710@gmail.com